 But PointsBet is unique in that they'll often offer reduced-juice odds on big markets.
 Before the COVID-19 layoff, for example, they provided all NBA spreads at +100 — meaning they took no money on either side of the bet.
 You could wager $100 to win $100 instead of $110 to win $100 like all other sportsbooks in the industry.

 BetSync is a feature exclusive to The Action Network that allows you to link your sportsbook directly to your Action account.
 Once your sportsbook is linked to your Action account, the bets made on your sportsbook will automatically sync to your Action profile.
 This feature eliminates the process of entering your picks through your sportsbook and then inputting them in the Action app or website for tracking purposes.

-This proprietary feature is live with just two sportsbooks globally, and PointsBet is one of them.
-It's a massive bonus to using PointsBet in Indiana or New Jersey, as you don't have to do any work to track your bets and interact with the fantastic features of the Action app, including live bet win probability.
+This proprietary feature is live with just three sportsbooks globally, and PointsBet is one of them.
+It's a massive bonus to using PointsBet, as you don't have to do any work to track your bets and interact with the fantastic features of the Action app, including live bet win probability.

 A unique product you’ll find at no other sportsbook, PointsBetting allows bettors to reap the benefits of being right about a game.

 Let’s say you bet on the Warriors and Lakers to go over 220 points.
 With the PointsBetting product, you can get odds on every additional topic over that number.
 If it finishes at 230, you win 10 times your bet.

 PointsBet Additional Information and Benefits